goadesign/model/README.md

     // Version number.
     Version("<version>")

-    // Enterprise provides a way to define a named "enterprise" (e.g. an
+    // Enterprise defines a named "enterprise" (e.g. an organisation).
+On System
-    // organisation).
-On System Landscape and System Context diagrams, an
-    // enterprise is represented as a dashed box.
-Only a single enterprise
+    // Landscape and System Context diagrams, an enterprise is represented as a
-    // can be defined within a model.
+    // dashed box.
+Only a single enterprise can be defined within a model.
     Enterprise("<name>")

     // Person defines a person (user, actor, role or persona).